sgutierrez8c54/codeserv/Home.md

 This wiki provides information about using the _FIRST_ Tech Challenge (FTC) control system.
 It is a "living document" and is intended to be a central repository for information on how to configure, program, operate, and troubleshoot the FTC control system.

+### New to the _FIRST _Tech Challenge?

+Are you new to the _FIRST_ Tech Challenge?
+Would you like to the basics of operating the _Control System_ that are used by teams to build a competition robot?
+The following tutorial provides step-by-step instructions on how to connect, configure, program and operate your Control System.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[ Beginner's Tutorial ]()

+If you are new to the FIRST Tech Challenge, then we highly recommend that you begin with this Beginner's Tutorial.

 <p align="center">[[/images/Home/UseSidebarToNavigate.jpg|Use sidebar to navigate.]]<p>

 You can navigate the sections of this Wiki by using the sidebar located on the right hand side of this web page (see example screenshot above).
 Click on a section heading to navigate to the topic.